Lawn & Plant Health Care

 Fall Aeration/Seeding-the two-step process guaranteed to improve your lawn

-Rivermoore Landscape Group’s core aeration treatment removes cores of thatch and soil to allow air, moisture and fertilizer to penetrate down to the root zone.
+Rivermoore Lawn Care’s core aeration treatment removes cores of thatch and soil to allow air, moisture and fertilizer to penetrate down to the root zone.
 The cores brought to the surface contain very important microorganisms, which help break down of the woody thatch tissue.
 This allows the roots of existing grass plants to spread out and grow deeper, creating a healthier, thicker lawn.

 Over-seeding fescue seed in the fall, will fill-in bare or thin spots and help build a thicker lawn faster.
 The turf type tall fescue seed quickly takes root in the fresh core aerated lawn and provides new life to your already established grass.